Ridesharing services like Uber and Lyft are continuing to grow in popularity around the world, especially in the United States.

 In simple matters, it may be as easy as filling a claim on your behalf with the Uber or Lyft driver’s carrier and let their insurer sort out the issues with the ridesharing company directly.

 What’s most important is that you are not the one paying for the claim if you were not the negligent party.
 We can help you navigate the claims process and help you get the compensation that you deserve.
 Contact one of our skilled Uber and Lyft accident lawyers today to get started.

 What Type of Damages are Recoverable in an Uber or Lyft Accident?

 Under California law, you’re entitled to compensation for a variety of damages that are the result of a car accident.
 This includes compensation for items like:

-- Lost Earnings: Loss of income or wages due to the accident, which also includes future loss of earnings that are a result of long-term disability and your permanent diminished earnings capacity;
+- Lost Earnings: Loss of income or wages due to the accident, which also includes future loss of earnings that are a result of long-term disability and your permanent diminished earning capacity;

 - Pain and Suffering: Compensation for pain and suffering, physical impairment, mental anguish, etc.;